paulalewis/kotlin-age/README.md

 Abstract Game Library
 =====================

 This sofware is available under the MIT license.
-See LICENSE.txt.
+See LICENSE.md.

 About
 -----